 It is situated just by the city’s Huong (Perfume) River which fuels the country early transport and trade.
 Also, it is not uncommon to see many of the water moat features surrounding the citadel transformed into small Lilly ponds bearing fishes and eateries.

-Two layers of walls separate the outer citadel walls from the inner.
+Furthermore, two layers of walls separate the outer citadel walls from the inner.
 These intermediate grounds are vast, with many open green spaces such as fields, currently these are home to residential and commercial business comprising of small micro towns built in the citadel compound which mainly serve the tourist population visiting the Forbidden Purple City.

 Inside the Hue Forbidden City